richyliu/richyliu.github.io/content/blog/qemu-snapshot-fuzzing.md

 existing dirty-page tracking tools in KVM to restore the pages manually, thereby significantly reducing page faults.

-The last flaw is a small one, and related to the user friendliness of the application.
-Currently, crashes are not handled and cause the `server_fuzz` application on the host to wait perpetually.
+Finally, crashes are not handled and cause the `server_fuzz` application on the host to wait perpetually.
 Future work could be done to detect and report crashes and the crashed input.

 [building-qemu]:       https://wiki.qemu.org/Hosts/Linux#Building_QEMU_for_Linux